 Chiang Mai Silver Tour

-Wat Nantharam and the Silver Quarter
+Wat Nantharam and Lacquerware workshop

 We arrive at the Pradtoo Korm Market.
 This market comes alive in the afternoon but is also worth a visit in the morning.
 Let’s take a stroll through the market before we get in our samlors to continue to Wat Nantharam, the centre of lacquerware.
 Here we spend some time and learn about lacquerware.
 We will visit two small home factories where they still produce lacquerware in the old way.